fabiocaccamo/FCUUID/README.md

 - Manual install [UICKeyChainStore](https://github.com/kishikawakatsumi/UICKeyChainStore)

 ##Usage setup
-- Add an observer to the **FCUUIDsOfUserDevicesDidChangeNotification** to be notified about user devices changes.
+- Add an observer to the **FCUUIDsOfUserDevicesDidChangeNotification** to be notified about uuids of user devices changes.
-- Call `[FCUUID sharedInstance]` or any other method in *applicationDidFinishLaunchingWithOptions* to start iCloud sync.
+- Call any method in *applicationDidFinishLaunchingWithOptions* to enforce iCloud sync.

 ##API
 All the following methods (excluding the last one) return a different Universally Unique Identifier, each one with its own persistency level.